PRESS RELEASE - National Juneteenth Board Meeting & Conference

-(Memphis, TN) - Rev. Ronald V. Myers, Sr., M.D., leader of the Campaign to Establish Juneteenth as a National Holiday Observance and the Founder & Chairman National Juneteenth Observance Foundation (NJOF) will return to Memphis, TN for the 2013 National Juneteenth Board Meeting and Conference, November 15-16, 2013, at the Downtown Hilton Doubletree Hotel.
-Glynn Johns Reed, Director of the Juneteenth Jazz Memphis and NJOF Board Member, will be hosting what promises to be an inspirational event.
+(Memphis, TN) - Rev. Ronald V. Myers, Sr., M.D., leader of the Campaign to Establish Juneteenth as a National Holiday Observance and the Founder & Chairman National Juneteenth Observance Foundation (NJOF) will convene in Galveston, Texas for the GALVESTON JUNETEENTH National Holiday Observance and NJOF Board Meeting and Conference, on Saturday, June 27, 2015, during the 150th year anniversary of Juneteenth.

 Juneteenth, or the "19th of June", recognizes June 19, 1865, in Galveston, TX, when Union General Gordon Granger announced freedom for all slaves in Galveston, TX.
 Texas was the last state in rebellion to still allow enslavement following the end of the Civil War.
 This occurred more than two and a half years after the Emancipation Proclamation was issued by President Abraham Lincoln.
 Upon the issuing of General Order #3 by General Granger, the former slaves celebrated jubilantly, establishing America's second Independence Day Celebration and the oldest African American holiday observance.

-Juneteenth is now recognized as a state holiday or state holiday observance in 42 states, including Tennessee, the District of Columbia and recognized by the U.S. Congress.
+Juneteenth is now recognized as a state holiday or state holiday observance in 43 states, starting with Texas in 1979, the District of Columbia and recognized by the U.S. Congress.
 Dr. Myers is urging congress to pass legislation to make Juneteenth Independence Day a National Holiday Observance.

 "We are very much appreciative of the support congress has given to the recognition of Juneteenth," states Dr. Myers, also Founder and Chairman of the National Juneteenth Christian Leadership Council (NJCLC).
-"We hope that Tennessee Senators Lamar Alexander (R-TN) and Bob Corker (R-TN) will also support our efforts."
+"We hope that Texas Senators John Cornyn (R-TX) and Ted Cruz (R-TX) will continue to support our efforts."